-The administration of NFPs is a complex business in Australia.
-Whether an organisation is regulated by a state-based or Commonwealth body will largely depend on its legal structure, but certain organisations may face additional regulation based on their activities, for example if they are a charity or part of a highly regulated sector such as aged care.
-Consequently, dozens of statutory bodies are involved in the regulation of the governance of NFPs across the country and it can be difficult to ensure your board is meeting all of its necessary requirements and importantly to know where to seek advice if something goes wrong.
+When it comes to Australia’s non profits and their regulation, it is critical to know which organisations to turn to.
+The administration of not-for-profit organisations (NPOs) is a complex business.
+Whether an organisation is regulated by a state-based or Commonwealth body will largely depend on its legal structure.
+Certain organisations may face additional regulation based on their activities, for example, if they are a charity or part of a highly regulated sector such as aged care.
+Consequently, dozens of statutory bodies are involved in the regulation of governance of non profits across Australia and it can be difficult to ensure your board is meeting all of its necessary requirements and to know where to seek advice if something goes wrong.

-At Better Boards we receive many enquiries regarding internal disputes or concerns of misconduct at the board level.
-Often these enquirers are unsure of who their organisation should turn to for advice, to resolve issues, or in more serious cases to report an incident.
-These types of issues are many and varied and often the best starting point is to check in with your organisation’s regulator regarding how the issue should be properly resolved for your type of organisation.
-In some cases the regulator will have a process for resolving that type of issue and in others they may refer you to another government body, such as the police.
-Please note, charities have additional rules beyond those of other NFPs, information about charities and their regulatory body, the Australian Charities and Not-for-profits Commission, appear lower down in this fact sheet.
+It isn’t always clear who regulates non profits because many possible legal structures and laws are at play.
+At Better Boards, we receive many enquiries regarding governance, internal disputes or concerns of misconduct at the board level.
+Often, our clients are unsure where their organisation should turn to for advice to resolve issues or, in more serious cases, to report an incident of wrongdoing.
+These types of issues are many and varied and often the best starting point is to check in with your organisation’s regulator.
+They can guide your board regarding how the issue should be properly resolved for your type of organisation.

 Companies limited by guarantee

-Companies limited by guarantee are incorporated under the Corporations Act 2001 (Cth) and federally regulated by and report to Australian Securities and Investments Commission (ASIC).
+Companies limited by guarantee (CLGs) are incorporated under the Corporations Act 2001 (Cth) and federally regulated by and report to Australian Securities and Investments Commission (ASIC).
+ASIC regulates non profits structured such as CLGs by providing clear guidance on their powers and processes.
+For example, they may need assistance in dealing with complaints and disputes relating to a company or director’s misconduct.
+Governance decisions such as a change of name, corporate status, the resignation of an auditor, or closing the organisation may also arise.
 More information can be found in our company limited by guarantee fact sheet.

 ASIC’s How to complain page provides a starting point for determining what type of issue you are dealing with.